History of Avignon: Avignon papacy

-The papal library in Avignon was the largest in Europe in the 14th century, with 2,000 volumes Around the library were a group of passionate clerics of letters who were pupils of Petrarch, the founder of Humanism.
+The papal library in Avignon was the largest in Europe in the 14th century, with 2,000 volumes.
+Around the library were a group of passionate clerics of letters who were pupils of Petrarch, the founder of Humanism.
 At the same time the Clementine Chapel, called the Grande Chapelle, attracted composers, singers, and musicians including Philippe de Vitry, inventor of the Ars Nova, and Johannes Ciconia.

 As Bishop of Cavaillon, Cardinal Philippe de Cabassoles, Lord of Vaucluse, was the great protector of the Renaissance poet Petrarch.

 Urban V took the first decision to return to Rome, to the delight of Petrarch, but the chaotic situation there with different conflicts prevented him from staying there.
 He died shortly after his return to Avignon.

 His successor, Gregory XI, also decided to return to Rome and this ended the first period of the Avignon Papacy.
 When Gregory XI brought the seat of the papacy to Rome in 1377, the city of Avignon was administered by a legate.

-The early death of Gregory XI, however, caused the Great Schism.
-Clement VII and Benedict XIII reigned again in Avignon Overall therefore it was nine popes who succeeded in the papal palace and enriched themselves during their pontificate.
+The early death of Gregory XI, however, prompted the Western Schism.
+Antipopes Clement VII and Benedict XIII reigned again in Avignon.
+Overall, therefore, it was seven popes and two antipopes who succeeded in the papal palace and enriched themselves during their pontificates.

 From then on until the French Revolution, Avignon and the Comtat were papal possessions: first under the schismatic popes of the Great Schism, then under the popes of Rome ruling via legates until 1542, and then by vice-legates.
 The Black Death appeared at Avignon in 1348 killing almost two-thirds of the city's population.

-In all seven popes and two anti-popes resided in Avignon:
+In all seven popes and two antipopes resided in Avignon: